 We also master your music for free to make sure that you sound the best you can before your release.
 With a free account, you get 2 free songs to start with and you get more based on your plan.

-In addition, we offer exclusive sync licensing opportunities and free sync representation.
-As well as free press, blog and music promotion Hopefully, you’ll love what we can do for your career and will want to use some of these other amazing services!
+In addition, we offer exclusive sync licensing opportunities and sync representation, as well as press, blog and music promotion Hopefully, you’ll love what we can do for your career and will want to use some of these other amazing services!

 Let’s compare some of the facts: